vuejs/docs/src/guide/component-provide-inject.md

     }
   },
   provide: {
-    foo: this.todos.length // this will result in error 'Cannot read property 'length' of undefined` },
+    todoLength: this.todos.length // this will result in error 'Cannot read property 'length' of undefined` },
   template: `
     ...